mautic/mautic/UPGRADE-8.0.md

 - Deprecated service alias `mautic.config.model.sysinfo` removed.
 Use the FQCN service id `Mautic\ConfigBundle\Model\SysinfoModel` instead.
 - Deprecated methods `Mautic\CoreBundle\Event\BuilderEvent::addTokensFromHelper()` and `::getTokensFromHelper()` removed.
 Build the tokens with `Mautic\CoreBundle\Helper\BuilderTokenHelper` yourself and pass them to `BuilderEvent::addTokens()`.
 - `Mautic\LeadBundle\Entity\LeadListRepository` no longer uses `OperatorListTrait`, so `getFilterExpressionFunctions()`, `getOperatorsForFieldType()` and `getOperatorChoiceList()` are no longer available on the repository.
 Use `Mautic\LeadBundle\Provider\TypeOperatorProvider` instead.
 The trait itself is unchanged.
+- Deprecated method `Mautic\CampaignBundle\Entity\CampaignRepository::getCampaignLeadCount()` removed with no replacement.
+It had no callers left.